autosapien/CarND-Vehicle-Detection/README.md

 The output from the classification step looks like
 ```
-Feature vector length: TOOD
+Feature vector length: 4932
-0.28 Seconds to train SVC...
+27.22 Seconds to train SVC...
 Test Accuracy of SVC =  0.9866
 ```

-Once the classifier has been trained well its data is saved to disk and can be reloaded when needed.
+Once the classifier has been trained well, its data is saved to disk and can be reloaded when needed.
 ```
 if classify:
    ...